 There are many jigs to aid you in completing an 80% AR-15 (or AR-10/AR-308) receiver.
 One of the better examples of this style used to be the Easy Jig by 80percentarms.com.
 Then a step forward in jig technology became available from 5D tactical.
 This system offered much less drilling, more convenient depth setting slots, more accurate positioning of the jig with respect to the receiver, a larger diameter, better supported end mill bit, less swapping of jig parts during the milling process and a “touch free” guide system.
-All in all it was a significant step forward in 80% jig technology, and a similarly advanced Generation 2 of the Easy Jig became available not long afterwards.
+All in all it was a significant step forward in 80% jig technology, and a similarly advanced Generation 2 (“Gen 2”) of the Easy Jig became available not long afterwards.
 As far as I know, these two are the state of the art in jigs at this instant in time (August 2017).

 So which one is better?
 Ask and you’ll likely get one of three answers: 5D tactical, Easy Jig Gen 2, or “If you do only AR-15s then 5D else Gen 2”, and in many cases, the person responding has only used one of them, so their answer is suspect.
 I imagine that you can count the number of people who have used both on the thumbs of one hand, since neither one is inexpensive.
 I got the 5D tactical because at that instant in time it was the only one available, but upon finding out about the Gen 2, I thought it might address a couple of things I didn’t like about the 5D jig, but they were not significant enough to justify getting yet another jig.
 But it annoys me when people say one or the other is better unless they have actually used both of them.
 So I contacted 80percentarms to see if they were interested in me doing a head to head comparison, and they agreed.
-For full disclosure, they did offer a discount so I could afford the additional jig.

 Results from the comparison